Job opportunity - Research Utilisation Program Support Officer - apply by 3 April

 - Product testing.

-The funds must be used to support CRC research partners or CRC end-user partners to undertake the projects.
-Outcomes of projects must be made available to all CRC partners, and should published on the CRC website.
+Outcomes of projects must be made available to all CRC partners, and will be published on the CRC website.

-Proposals will be reviewed by the Research Director, Michael Rumsewicz, and Research Manager, Desiree Beekharry of the Bushfire and Natural Hazards CRC and a recommendation to the Bushfire and Natural Hazards CRC CEO, Richard Thornton.
+Proposals will be reviewed by the Research Director, Dr John Bates, and Research Manager, Dr Desiree Beekharry of the Bushfire and Natural Hazards CRC who will make a recommendation for funding of successful projects to the Bushfire and Natural Hazards CRC CEO, Dr Richard Thornton.

 Click here to download the Tactical Research Fund Application Form.